About The Loam Wolf in The Mountain Bike Industry

 Send your story submissions to, Info@theloamwolf.com

 Born and raised in Thousand Oaks, CA, this Oakie left the rocky, fast trails he grew up riding in SoCal for the rural PNW.
 He now calls Bend, OR home and likes being closer to so many great testing grounds in the upper West Coast.
 His sporadic attempts at racing DH left him somewhere between Cat 1 sandbagger and Pro-class pack fill.
 His favorite past time is complaining about new fangled technology, music, or anything else he didn’t decide was cool before you found it.
-When he’s not testing bikes, shooting rifles or roaming deserted highways on his motorcycles you can find him dressed in camo building trails in the woods. #theshrublife
+When he’s not testing bikes or roaming deserted highways, you can find him dressed in camo building trails in the woods.
+Just kidding, all he does is work and hang with his baby girl these days. #theshrublife is now #dadlife

 Sourpatch grew up like any good 661 boy should – dirt bike trips to the desert, fireworks and alcohol poisoning.
 He may look fit but we believe malnourishment is to blame as his diet consists of of Rockstar energy drinks, sour, neon colored foods laden with high fructose corn syrup, meat without any sauce and a strict no vegetable policy.
 Not even In-N-Out sauce tempts him!
 When his insulin levels aren’t on a rollercoaster, Sourpatch enjoys coasting down steep hills, playing with his Boxer dogs and hates doubles.